the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 * use `cd <folder_name>` to move into a folder
 * use `cd ..` to move outside of a folder

-After navigating into a folder where you want to create your React project, type the following command.
-We'll refer to this project as *hacker-stories*, but you may choose any project name you like:
+After navigating to the folder where you want to create your React project, enter the following command.
+We'll refer to this project as *hacker-stories*, but feel free to choose any name you like.

 {title="Command Line",lang="text"}
 ~~~~~~~
 npm create vite@latest hacker-stories -- --template react
 ~~~~~~~

-Optionally you can also go with a React + TypeScript project if you feel confident (check Vite's installation website to follow their instructions for a React + TypeScript project).
-The book comes with a TypeScript section later, however, it will not do any hand-holding throughout the sections for transforming JavaScript into TypeScript.
-Only at the end of each section you will find an alternative TypeScript implementation.
+Optionally, you can choose a React + TypeScript project if you feel confident.
+Check Vite's installation website for instructions on setting up a React + TypeScript project.
+This book includes a TypeScript section later; however, it does not provide step-by-step guidance on converting JavaScript to TypeScript.
+Instead, at the end of each section, you'll find an alternative TypeScript implementation.

-Next, follow the instructions given on the command line for navigating into the folder, installing all the third-party dependencies of the project, and running it locally on your machine:
+Next, follow the command line instructions to navigate into the project folder, install all third-party dependencies, and run the project locally on your machine:

 {title="Command Line",lang="text"}
 ~~~~~~~